smart-move-media/adjust-video-speed/README.md

 - **X** - advance video by 10 seconds
 - **V** - hide/show the controller

-This extension listens both for lower and upper case values (i.e. you can use `Shift-<shortcut>`) if there is other functionality assigned to the lowercase key.
+This extension listens both for lower and upper case values (i.e. use `Shift-<shortcut>`) if there is other functionality assigned to the lowercase key.

-### Configuration
+### Preferences

-You can customize and reassign the default shortcut keys in the extensions settings page as well as add additional shortcut keys to match your preferences by editing the JSON.
+You can customize and reassign the default shortcut keys, as well edit the steps in which you increase/decrease stpes (`speedSets`), change the displayed `speedTemplate`, & more configurations by editing the JSON:

-1. In a new tab, navigate to `chrome://extensions`
+1. In a new tab, navigate to `chrome://extensions`, `brave://extensions`, etc
 2. Find "Adjust Video Speed" extension
+3. Click on [ Details ] button
-3. Click on `Extention Options` down in the details
+3. Click on `Extention Options` down
 4. Edit the JSON
     - copy/paste configs if you want
     - [CTRL-s] to save, [CTRL-o] to open
+5. click on [ Save from RawJSON ]

 ## FAQ